 Mrs. Skinner taught the first public school at Monroe in 1870.

 The election favored a change of the county seat.
 In January 1871, the county officers met on the open prairie, decided on a location about three miles east of the place designated by the governor, and called it Abram.
 The Abram Town Company gave the county a deed to lots for a courthouse.
 In April, the commissioners were petitioned to call an election to change the location of the county seat.
-The petitions were laid over at that time by the commissioners, but on February 19, 1872, an election was held, Lincoln Center receiving 232 votes and Abram 176.
+The commissioners laid over the petitions then, but on February 19, 1872, an election was held, with Lincoln Center receiving 232 votes and Abram 176.
 On April 1, 1873, bonds in the amount of $4,000 were voted for a courthouse.